throwaway96/dejavuln-autoroot/README.md

 Toasts from the script may be hidden by system messages (like the one about the MP3 file not being recognized).

+If the toast and/or log says "Rooting complete" but you don't see Homebrew Channel, reboot the TV.
+Make sure Quick Start+ is disabled.

 ## Support

 You can find more information at [webosbrew.org](https://www.webosbrew.org/).